yassineZakhama/wc/README.md

 2. Build the program

-    Cargo is required to build this repository
+    Cargo is required to build this repository.

     The Following command will execute the build: